athenahealth/constr.js/README.md

 An Object.
 Optional.
 The created constructor will have this object as its `prototype`.

+#### options.instanceMembers

+An Object.
+Optional.
+This object's properties will be copied onto the created constructor's properties.
+If `proto` is specified, the properties will be copied onto `proto`.

 #### options.staticMembers

 An Object.
 Optional.
 This object's properties will be copied onto the created constructor.